 Finally, you add the TTL or “Time to Live” data.
 The standard Time to Live for this information is 1 hour.
 However, the time is usually entered in seconds, so this should be 3,600.

-You now have an SPF record!
+You’ve just been successful in adding SPF records!
 You can run the SPF record tool we introduced you to earlier to check its validity.

 If you’ve cleared this step and everything okay with your record, note that it can take as long as 48 hours to come into effect once you’ve uploaded the information.